AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/configuring-contexthub.md

 # Configuring ContextHub {#configuring-contexthub}

 ContextHub is a framework for storing, manipulating, and presenting context data.
-For more detail on ContextHub, please see the [developer documentation](contexthub.md).
+For more detail on ContextHub, please see the [ContextHub developer overview](contexthub.md).

 You can configure the ContextHub toolbar to control whether it appears in Preview mode, to create ContextHub stores, and add UI modules.